vyavdoshenko/rust_lang/README.md

-# This repository created to try examples code from official rust lang book.
+# This repository created to try examples code from the official rust lang book.
 https://doc.rust-lang.org/book/

-* How to create new cargo project:
+* How to create a new cargo project:
 ```
 $ cargo new new_project_name
 ```
-* How to create new cargo project without vcs:
+* How to create a new cargo project without VCS:
 ```
 $ cargo new --vcs none new_project_name
 ```